National Dong Hwa University’s Grade Point Table

 ● GPA (Grade Point Average) = The total amount of grade points is divided by the total number of credits registered.

-● Failed courses are included in the calculation of average scores.
+● Failed courses are included in the GPA calculation.

-● Pass/Fail graded courses only earn students credits but do not count toward the average score.
+● A class with Pass/Fail or Satisfactory/Unsatisfactory grade system will only earn credits but not count toward the average score.

 All undergraduate students must earn at least a “C- (which is 60%) grade” to pass a class.

 All graduate students (master or ph.d) must earn at least a “B- (which is 70%) grade” to pass a class.

 Anything below the passing grade meant you did not pass this class.

 If it is the required compulsory class, then you must re-take it again until pass it.